AudiologyOnline Phone: 800-753-2160

 4. Cognitive-linguistic skills can be used to create AR goals and guide intervention.

-8. Following directions and answering basic questions can both be considered top-down auditory training tasks.
+8. Following directions and answering basic questions are considered to be:

 9. Which of the following could support the completion of auditory training tasks in order to strategically facilitate learning and improvement, as needed?